ankitp3/seoeaze/blog/wp-content/plugins/post-words-count/readme.txt

 === Post Words Counter and Thumbnail Checker ===
 Contributors: binsaifullah
-Tags: post word count, post thumbnail, post, thumbnail Requires at least: 4.0
+Tags: post word count, post thumbnail, post, thumbnail Requires at least: 5.0
-Tested up to: 6.5.4
+Tested up to: 6.6.1
-Stable tag: 2.2.2
+Stable tag: 2.3
 License: GPLv2 or later

 Post Words Count is a simple plugin which shows the total words of a post and thumbnail of the post at All Post section in dashboard.
-So, you can easily find out the total words of a post and the including or excluding the thumbnail of the post.

 == Description ==

 Post Words Count is a simple plugin which shows the total words of a post and thumbnail of the post at All Post section in dashboard.
 So, you can easily find out the total words of a post and the including or excluding the thumbnail of the post.